AliNemat/PreProcess_EpiScale/README.md

 # PreProcess_EpiScale
-Generate a initial setup with arbitrary number of cells for Epi-scale simulation.
+Generate an initial setup with arbitrary number of cells for Epi-scale simulation.